 2. VAT Refunds

-The second reason why prices are usually cheaper in the EU and France is the VAT tax refund system that is established in countries of the European Union.
+The second reason why prices are usually lower in the EU and France is the VAT tax refund system that is established in countries of the European Union.

-France’s current VAT refund rate is 12 % at the moment, according to Upon.io.
+France’s current VAT refund rate is 12 %, according to Upon.io.

 The summer sales begin on the last Wednesday of June, while the winter sales start on the second Wednesday in January – we would definitely recommend planning your luxury shopping trips and visits to your favorite boutiques around these dates because you are bound to get a great deal!

-However, it is worth noting that some brands have specific products that they do not include in the sale, for example, in the sale of Louis Vuitton handbags, you will not find the Neverfull because this is an item LV never reduces the price of.
+However, it is worth noting that many brands have specific products they do not include in the sale, for example, you will not find iconic, best-selling pieces like the Louis Vuitton Neverfull bag in the sale.
+Often, highly-coveted categories like handbags are completely excluded – but you might find other accessories, like seasonal shoes in the sale.

 What is the VAT refund?